isomerpages/moe-fernvalepri/_our-departments/Mother Tongue Language.md

 title: Mother Tongue Language
 permalink: /our-departments/mother-tongue-language/
 description: ""
+variant: markdown
 ---
 # Mother Tongue Language

+## Department Goal:

+Joyful and active learners of the Mother Tongue Languages and Cultures

 ## Chinese Language

-## Vision:
+### Vision:

-Every Fernvale Pupil an Effective ad Confident User of their Mother Tongue Language and take pride in his/her cultures
+Every Fernvale Pupil an Effective and Confident User of their Mother Tongue Language and take pride in his/her cultures.

 ### Mission: